alantech/iasql/docs/docs/quickstart.md

 # Quickstart

-In this tutorial we will deploy an HTTP server and database via IaSQL to your AWS account using the following cloud services: ECS, ECR, RDS and ELB.
+In this tutorial we will deploy an HTTP server via IaSQL to your AWS account using the following cloud services: ECS, ECR and ELB.

 ## Setup your AWS account with programmatic access